programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 #### Determining Distances Between Models: Testing if the Jar has Been Placed 'on' its Correct Site

 In coding, [conditional statements](https://en.wikipedia.org/wiki/Conditional_(computer_programming)) such as the 'if' statement are commonly used to specify that lines of code will only run if a particular criteria is fulfilled.
-An if statement was used previously when testing if anything is actually being selected by the mouse.
-Now use an if statement to test if the distance between the jar and its matching site is within the set allowed distance.
-Call the ```distanceTo``` method on the ```aposition``` vector to determine the distance between the two vectors, and test if it is smaller than our allowed distance (0.25 * ratio).
+An 'if' statement was used previously when testing if anything is actually being selected by the mouse.
+Now use an 'if' statement to test if the distance between the jar and its matching site is within the set allowed distance.
+Call the ```distanceTo``` method on the ```aposition``` vector to determine the distance between the two vectors, and test if it is smaller than our allowed distance (0.25 cm * ratio).

 **After** the following code: